 This service is required to schedule the movement of power through, out of, within, or into a Control Area.
 This service can be provided only by the operator of the Control Area in which the transmission facilities used for transmission service are located.
 Scheduling, System Control and Dispatch Service is to be provided directly by the Transmission Provider (if the Transmission Provider is the Control Area operator) or indirectly by the Transmission Provider making arrangements with the Control Area operator that performs this service for the Transmission Provider's Transmission System.
 The Transmission Customer must purchase this service from the Transmission Provider or the Control Area operator.
 The charges for Scheduling, System Control and Dispatch Service are to be based on the rates set forth below.
-To the extent the Control Area operator performs this service for the Transmission Provider, charges to the Transmission Customer are to reflect only a pass-through of the costs charged to the Transmission Provider by that Control Area operator.-ANV Energy
+To the extent the Control Area operator performs this service for the Transmission Provider, charges to the Transmission Customer are to reflect only a pass-through of the costs charged to the Transmission Provider by that Control Area operator.
+(Schedule) 1-A includes a pass-through of the MO Administrative costs assigned to the NV Energy EIM Entity in accordance with Sections 4.5.1.1.4, 4.5.1.3, 11.22.8, and 20.11(i) of the MO Tariff.

 The Transmission Customer shall maintain, or shall designate a 24 hour, seven days per week scheduling entity for the purposes of communicating with the Transmission Provider regarding all scheduling of the Transmission Customer’s loads and/or resources and for coordinating and allocating curtailments and interruptions in Load and the altering of schedules at the request of the Transmission Provider.
 Such scheduling entity must be registered as a single purchasing selling entity (“PSE”) on the NAESB Electric Industry Registry (“EIR”) website.
 Either the Transmission Customer acting on its own behalf, or its designated scheduling entity, will at all times have present a designated member of its staff who will be responsible for operational communications with the Transmission Provider and who will have sufficient authority to commit and bind the Transmission Customer.
 The Transmission Customer shall provide written notification to the Transmission Provider of a change in its designated scheduling entity as soon as practicable but not later than sixty (60) days prior to the effective date of such change.
 The Transmission Customer shall be allowed a maximum of two changes to its scheduling entity in a 12-month period.